plepers/nanogl/docs/program.md

 // in this case texture is bound, and assigned to the predefined unit for this sampler prg.uTexture( myNanoglTexture );

-// ... you can also get the uniforms location gl.uniform1i( prg.uTexture(), 1 );
+// ... you can also get the uniforms location, and do the job manually gl.uniform1i( prg.uTexture(), 1 );
 ```